act-rules/act-rules.github.io/_rules/element-lang-valid-de46e4.md

 ## Assumptions

-This rule assumes that the presence of a `lang` attribute is being used to comply to WCAG.
-This rule doesn't test if the attribute is needed to comply to WCAG.
+The `lang` attribute is assumed to be used to indicate the language of a section of the content.
+If the `lang` attribute is used for something else (for example to indicate a `code` element contains CSS), the content may still conform to WCAG despite failing this rule.

 ## Accessibility Support

-_There are no major accessibility support issues known for this rule._
+There are differences in how assistive technologies handle unknown and invalid language subtags.
+Some will default to the language of the page, whereas others will default to the closest ancestor with a valid lang attribute.

 ## Background